Ruben Gallego says he’ll work with Trump ‘when his ideas aren’t stupid’

 A Democrat who represents an Arizona district said he’d be happy to work with President Trump on border security and other issues “when his ideas aren’t stupid.”

-Rep. Ruben Gallego spoke to CNN on Thursday, one day after he’d been singled out by the White House for obstructionism on immigration and border issues.
+Rep. Ruben Gallegospoke to CNN on Thursday, one day after he’d been singled out by the White House for obstructionism on immigration and border issues.

 “I will gladly work with the President when his ideas aren’t stupid and detrimental to the United States,” he said on CNN’s “Newsroom.”
 “Unfortunately, this is what this plan is.
 It was not planned out.”